Am I Suffering From An Anxiety Disorder?

-- Unshakable, unfocused, or intrusive sensations of worry or dread
+- Worry: Unshakable, unfocused, or intrusive sensations of worry or dread

-- Feeling edgy or restless, or as though your skin were “crawling” from nervousness
+- Restlessness: Feeling edgy or restless, or as though your skin were “crawling” from nervousness

-- Difficulty concentrating, reaching decisions, or switching your mind to “off” before bed
+- Poor Concentration: Difficulty concentrating, reaching decisions, or switching your mind to “off” before bed

 - Insomnia (you can’t sleep) or excessive fatigue (…but all you want to do is sleep!)

-- Irritability – mild annoyances that would normally only grate on your nerves cause you to snap at loved ones, acquaintances, or even strangers (like that sweet girl in the checkout aisle, or that elderly man on the bus, or… or…)
+- Irritability: Mild annoyances, which would normally only grate on your nerves, cause you to snap at loved ones, acquaintances, or even strangers (like that sweet girl in the checkout aisle, or that elderly man on the bus, or… or…)

 - Physical sensations associated with panic: You have moments where your anxiety overwhelms you.
 You break into a sweat.
 Your heart rate soars.
 Your anxiety forces you to crawl into the fetal position, trembling.
 You feel lightheaded, on the verge of hyperventilating, or as though you’re having an anaphylactic attack and your throat is swelling shut.

-- The development of compulsive behaviors (counting, obsessively checking to make sure that doors are locked, washing and rewashing your hands), which can have an instantaneous, but short-lived, self-soothing effect
+- The development of compulsive behaviors: Counting; obsessively checking to make sure that doors are locked; washing and rewashing your hands; etc., which can have an instantaneous, but short-lived, self-soothing effect

 How Can Anxiety Therapy & Counseling Help My Anxiety Disorder?